Frisk-12/TeamWork/README.md

 # TeamWork
 Multi Agent System for Complex Tasks

-With the content of all the provided files, here is a comprehensive README for the “TeamWork” repository:

-TeamWork

 TeamWork is a Multi-Agent System designed to handle complex tasks.
 This repository contains the implementation of various agents and supervisors required to coordinate and execute tasks effectively.

 Table of Contents